-- Annex 2.
-Pressure-State-Response Indicators for Green Cities - Annex 3.
-Definitions of Green City Indicators - Annex 4.
+Annex 2.
+Pressure-State-Response Indicators for Green Cities

+Annex 3.
 Water consumption factors for energy technologies

 Executive summary

 Cities are dynamic and vital parts of society and the main engines of social, economic and technological development.
 However, rapid urban growth has vastly increased demand for resources, which, in turn, affects the environment as well as the quality of life of urban residents.